tau-OS/triage/Code_of_Conduct.md

-# Code of Conduct for tauOS Contributors
+# Code of Conduct for Fyra Labs Projects

 ## 0. External Contributors and Employees